mozilla/gecko-dev/python/mozperftest/perfdocs/developing.rst

 - **mozperftest.system.pick_system** for the system category
 - **mozperftest.test.pick_browser** for the test category

-And also added in each `get_layers` function in each of those category.
+And also added in each `get_layers` function in each of those categories.
 The `get_layers` functions are invoked when building the argument parser.

 In our example, adding the `EmailSender` layer will add two new options: